Blind Artist

 -

-Stepping into a community, there is so much that we don’t see.
+Stepping into a community or group, there is so much that we don’t see.
 If a painting is so hard to describe, imagine describing a personal experience of another person!
 We need to be humble, listen carefully, and communicate effectively.

-At the Recrear House-Office we organize lots of ‘painting nights’: we hang out with our friends and paint together.
+During Recrear retreats and get togethers we organize lots of ‘painting nights’: we hang out and paint together.
 Afterwards, we recycle the painting for different exercises.
-We adapted this exercise based on a workshop that Cuso International utilizes to train their international volunteers to be conscious of their limited perceptions of a community when working in different country.
+We adapted this exercise based on an exercise that Cuso International utilizes to train their international volunteers to be conscious of their limited perceptions of a community when working in different country.